vdgvzr/multisig_wallet/README.md

 4. Run `npm i` to install frontend libraries.
 5. Run `npm run build` to build transpiled frontend assets.
 6. Run `npm run dev` to start development server.

+## Dev notes

+In order to test this app, please get in touch with me [here](https://www.shaunlindsley.dev/) and I will provide you with the test deployer access keys.